 Testing, manufacturing, marketing and use of our products and those of our licensees and customers entails the risk of product liability.
+The use of wireless devices containing our products to access un-trusted content creates a risk of exposing the system software in those devices to viral or malicious attacks.
+We continue to expand our focus on this issue and take measures to safeguard the software from this threat.
+However, this issue carries the risk of general product liability along with the associated impacts on reputation and demand.
 Although we believe our product liability insurance will be adequate to protect against product liability claims, we cannot assure you that we will be able to continue to maintain such insurance at a reasonable cost or in sufficient amounts to protect us against losses due to product liability.
 Our inability to maintain insurance at an acceptable cost or to otherwise protect against potential product liability claims could prevent or inhibit the commercialization of our products and those of our licensees and customers and harm our future operating results.
 Furthermore, not all losses associated with alleged product failure are insurable.
-In addition, a product liability claim or recall, whether against licensees, our customers, or us could harm our reputation and result in decreased demand for our products.
+In addition, a product liability claim or recall, whether against our licensees, customers, or us could harm our reputation and result in decreased demand for our products.